IBM-Cloud/terraform-provider-ibm/website/docs/d/pi_public_network.html.markdown

 ---

 # ibm_pi_public_network
 Retrieve the details about a public network that is used for your Power Systems Virtual Server instance.
-For more information, about public network in IBM power virutal server, see [adding or removing a public network
+For more information, about public network in IBM power virtual server, see [adding or removing a public network
 ](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-modifying-server#adding-removing-network).

 ## Example usage
 ```terraform
 data "ibm_pi_public_network" "ds_public_network" {
   pi_cloud_instance_id = "49fba6c9-23f8-40bc-9899-aca322ee7d5b"
 }
 ```

-**Note**
+**Notes**
-* Please find [supported Regions](https://cloud.ibm.com/apidocs/power-cloud#endpoint) for endpoints.
+- Please find [supported Regions](https://cloud.ibm.com/apidocs/power-cloud#endpoint) for endpoints.
-* If a Power cloud instance is provisioned at `lon04`, The provider level attributes should be as follows:
+- If a Power cloud instance is provisioned at `lon04`, The provider level attributes should be as follows:
-  * `region` - `lon`
+  - `region` - `lon`
-  * `zone` - `lon04`
+  - `zone` - `lon04`

  Example usage:
   ```terraform
     provider "ibm" {
       region    =   "lon"
       zone      =   "lon04"
     }
   ```

 ## Argument reference
 Review the argument references that you can specify for your data source.